Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Proof of Theorem

-Recall that our goal is to write $\hmatU_g$ in a form with which we can easily determine its $\ell_{2,\infty}$.
-By observing \eqref{eqn:ugrawform}, we know Lemma \ref{lm:efuinfnorm} can be applied to estimate the $\ell_{2,\infty}$ norm of the first three summation terms.
+Recall that our goal is to write $\hmatH_g$ in a form with which we can easily determine its maximum row norm.
+By observing \eqref{eqn:ugrawform}, we know Lemma \ref{lm:efuinfnorm} can be applied to estimate the maximum row norm of all but the last terms.
 The last summation term still cannot be handled by Lemma \ref{lm:efuinfnorm} directly.
 To resolve the issue, we take an alternative route to use $\omega$ to control the last summation term.